gripableteam/gripable-play-unity-docs/source/index.html.md

 bool SubscribeToSensorFrameRPY();
 ```

-> Attempts to subscribe to the device sensor frame RPY data, returns true if successful.
+> Attempts to subscribe to the device sensor frame RPY data, returns <code>true</code> if successful.

 ```csharp
 bool subscriptionSuccessful = gripablePlay.SubscribeToSensorFrameRPY());
 ```

 Attempts to subscribe to the device sensor frame RPY data.
-It returns true if the subscription was successful.
+It returns <code>true</code> if the subscription was successful.

 ### Return Values